 - 3/4 cup xylitol (or other granulated sweetener)

-- 1 large egg or equivalent substitute
+- 1 large egg (or egg substitute like this Powdered Egg Replacer)

 - 1/2 cup pumpkin puree